tonyespy/edgex-core-snap/README.md

   * the Barcelona snap is large (~590M), however it only includes a single JRE, shared by all services.

-  * none of the services are actually defined as such in snapcraft.yaml, instead shell-scripts are used to start and stop the EdgeX microservices.
+  * none of the services are actually defined as such in snapcraft.yaml, instead shell-scripts are used to start and stop the EdgeX microservices and dependent services such as consul and mongo.

+  * the start script will fail on a sytem which has more than one local IP address, or active bridge network devices as the current consul start command doesn't specify a specific IP address for the agent.

 ### California (0.5.1+cali-20180322)
   * the California snap is much smaller (~400MB)

-  * the new Go-based core services currently don't load configuration from Consul
+  * some of the new Go-based core services (export-*) currently don't load configuration from Consul

   * the new Go-based export services don't generate log files, and export-client has a broken health check